stephanieegwuchukwu-ai/stephanieegwuchukwu-aiceamls26.github.io/pages/about-my-mentor.md

   image: /assets/images/IMG_1305.jpeg.svg
   website: https://www.linkedin.com/in/nxxis?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app
   bio: |
-    Mr Sudip is a MD candidate who has extensive experience in healthcare AI research, including his ongoing master's thesis, which focuses on time-series deep learning for medical imaging and longitudinal clinical prediction.
+    Mr Sudip is a current MD candidate who has extensive experience in healthcare AI research, including his ongoing master's thesis, which focuses on time-series deep learning for medical imaging and longitudinal clinical prediction.
 Additionally, he has developed ECG-based disease classification models and researches fairness and explainability in medical AI using techniques like Grad-CAM and datasets such as HAM10000.

     Outside of research, Mr Sudip enjoys singing, playing guitar, and hiking too.
 He loves exploring nature and used to work as a software engineer back home migrating to pursue his master's degree.